-Tourism didn’t recover until the fifties, when gay travellers and bohemians discovered its relaxed charm.
-While luxury travel has gradually arrived, and dominated, the island’s economy, it has never lost its loud and proud gay scene.
+Tourism didn’t recover until the fifties, when gay travelers and bohemians discovered its relaxed charm.
+While luxury travel has gradually arrived and dominated, the island’s economy, it has never lost its loud and proud gay scene.

 During the high season, budget flights command the skies over Mykonos.
 That means it’s possible to arrive on the island from London for less than $120 and save your hard-earned cash to enjoy the insurmountably relaxed Greek lifestyle.